forksup/CSE-571-Pacman-Search-Problem/README.md

 A pacman goal based agent.
 I have solved several of these search problems using depth first search, breadth first search, Uniform Cost Search, and A Star Search.

 The goal of this problem is to navigate through a maze and find the one food node.
-Below is an example on the maze bigMaze
+Below is an example on the maze big Maze:

 ![pacman Domain](https://www2.cs.duke.edu/courses/spring15/compsci270/hw1/maze.png)